xazab/js-dash-sdk-1/docs/getting-started/core-concepts.md

 ## App Schema and Contracts

-The Dash Platform Application Chain, provides to developers the ability to create application.
+The Xazab Platform Application Chain, provides to developers the ability to create application.
 That application requires a set of rules and conditions describe in a portable document in the form of a JSON names : Application Schema.

 When registered, those app schema are called contracts and contains a contractId (namespace : `client.contracts`).